 Fusible links

-If the electrical equipment does not operate and fuses are in good condition, check the fusible links.
-If any of these fusible links are melted, replace with only genuine NISSAN parts.
+If any electrical equipment does not operate and the fuses are in good condition, check the fusible links in the holders (A), (B) and (C).
+If any of these fusible links are melted, replace only with genuine NISSAN parts.